HU

 Pálinka

-A traditional fruit brandy made from various fruits, such as plums, apricots, or cherries.
+A traditional fruit brandy made from various fruits, such as plums (szilva), apricots (barack), or cherries (cseresznye).
 A strong spirit with a distinct fruity flavor.
+Pálinka culture thrives throughout Hungary with varieties ranging from 37-86% alcohol.

 spirit40-60%